craflin/unwine/README.md

 # Motivation

-This tool is the byproduct of my ongoing attempt to run a Windows build slave for Jenkins CI on a Linux server using Wine.
+This tool is the byproduct of my attempt to run a Windows build slave for Jenkins CI on a Linux server using Wine.
 Git for Windows crashes in Wine, but unwine allows us to use the Git client of the host system instead.

 ## Build Instructions